 St. Therese of Lisieux Handbag

-The St. Therese of Lisieux Handbag features beautiful art on a premium quality, water-resistant and eco-friendly imitation leather.
+The St. Therese of Lisieux Handbag features custom artwork printed on a premium quality, water-resistant and eco-friendly imitation leather.
 Comfortable and sturdy carrying straps with high-quality stitching for long-lasting durability.
-Included is an adjustable 60" (152cm) removable, cross body or shoulder strap.
+Included is an adjustable 60" removable, cross body or shoulder strap.
 Finished with multiple interior compartments to keep your items organized.
-A beautiful gift for someone who has a devotion to "The Little Flower."
+A truly unique way to share your faith or a special holiday, birthday or confirmation gift for someone who loves "The Little Flower.".

 This is a couture item which is custom made-to-order.
 Our couture collection features exclusive, custom designs with our signature crown somewhere within the design.
 Not sold in stores and you won’t find this anywhere else!